What Are the 2023 Canadian Lipid Guidelines?

 Recommendations for Different Cardiovascular Risk Profiles

-- Use Accredited Labs: Ensure tests are conducted in accredited laboratories for accurate results.
+- Use accredited labs for accurate results.

 The cost of testing is usually covered for those with provincial insurance such as OHIP.
 The metabolic panel we offer at TeleTest includes lipid panel as well as testing for lipoprotein A for a more comprehensive view of your metabolic health.